Summer Arts Camps

 Is tuition assistance available?

-COCA offers variable tuition rates for qualifying students, which are determined on a sliding scale, for COCA Summer Arts Camps.
-Visit our Variable Tuition Rates page for more information.
+COCA offers sliding scale tuition for qualifying students for COCA Summer Arts Camps.
+Visit our Sliding Scale Tuition page for more information.

 How can I get my student added to a waitlist?